dojo/framework/src/widget-core/README.md

 }
 ```

-*Binding a function passed to child widget*
+*Binding a function passed to a child widget*

 ```ts
 import { specialClick } from './mySpecialFunctions';